 Our Fresno County nursing home lawyers constantly review opened investigations, filed complaints and health/safety concerns outlined in national databases including Medicare.gov.
 Our team of dedicated California elder abuse attorneys post this information in an effort to provide assistance to families in need of locating the best nursing facility in the community to provide a spouse, parent or grandparent the highest level of health and hygiene care.Comparing Fresno Area Nursing Facilities

 The list below contains Fresno area nursing facilities currently maintaining a below average rating comparable to other facilities throughout the United States.
-In addition, our law firm has posted our primary concerns by providing detailed information on specific cases involving potential abuse, neglect or mistreatment.
+In addition, our network of attorneys has posted our primary concerns by providing detailed information on specific cases involving potential abuse, neglect or mistreatment.
 Some of these cases involve serious harm, neglect or mistreatment by the nursing staff, a lack of standards that allows the spread of infectious diseases, mistreatment and abuse.Information on California Nursing Home Abuse & Negligence Lawsuits

 Our attorneys have compiled data from settlements and jury verdicts across California to give you an idea as to how cases are valued.
 Learn more about the cases below:

 - California Nursing Home Medical Error Lawsuits